Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Background and Related Works

 \subsection{Unified Multi-modal Models}

 Unified multi-modal models such as GPT-4o \citep{openai2024gpt4o} are capable of both image understanding and generation tasks, leading to strong performance on tasks requiring both capabilities, such as image editing.
 Generally, there are two dominant types of unified models based on their modeling objectives.
 The first type, such as BAGEL \citep{deng2025emerging}, employs an AR objective for text generation and a diffusion objective for image generation (AR+diff).
 However, this design involves two different training objectives with distinct numerical scales and training dynamics, often requiring careful tuning of loss weighting and data mixtures.
 In contrast, the second type of models employ a unified objectives for both image and texts.
 Early works like Janus-Pro \citep{chen2025janus} employ a unified AR modeling objective.
-Recent works like MMaDa \citep{yang2025mmada} explore a unified MDM objective.
+Recent works like UMDD and MMaDa \citep{yang2025mmada,wang2008umdd} explore a unified MDM objective.
 Despite some success, a significant performance gap remains between these unified MDMs and state-of-the-art unified models in the AR and AR+diff categories.

 Architecturally, unified models also fall into two main categories.
 The first type, such as Janus and MMaDa, uses a single dense transformer to output both image and text tokens.
-The second type, such as BAGEL and MetaQueries, employs separate parameter sets for handling image and text modalities.
-A common design in this category is the mixture-of-transformers (MoT) architecture \citep{liang2024mixture}, where image and text inputs are processed by different parameter sets but can interact through joint attention mechanisms.
+The second type, such as BAGEL and MetaQueries \citep{pan2025transfer}, employs separate parameter sets for handling image and text modalities.
+A common design in this category is the mixture-of-transformers (MoT) architecture \citep{liang2024mixture}, where image and text inputs are processed by different parameter sets but can interact through joint attention mechanisms.Under this paradigm, several works such as X-Fusion and LM-Fusion \citep{mo2025x,shi2024lmfusion} further investigated architecture designs and training recipes of MoT.
 These designs are illustrated in Figure \ref{fig:elasticmot}.
 While being more flexible, training MoT experts can be expensive due to their large parameter counts.